cycle/docs/relation/refers-to.md

 $t->run();
 ```

-Simply set the properly value to null to remove the entity reference.
+Simply set the proper value to null to remove the entity reference.

 ```php
 $u = new User();